lukecav/gravityformsrestapi/README.md

 * [WP REST API: Setting Up and Using Basic Authentication](https://code.tutsplus.com/tutorials/wp-rest-api-setting-up-and-using-basic-authentication--cms-24762)
 * [WP REST API: Setting Up and Using OAuth 1.0a Authentication](https://code.tutsplus.com/tutorials/wp-rest-api-setting-up-and-using-oauth-10a-authentication--cms-24797)

+**NOTE: When using a browser to test your API calls, be aware that if you are currently logged in to the WordPress dashboard, the cookie authentication will override any other authentication method.
+In that situation, any other authentication method will result in a "acess denied" error.**

 ### Signature Generation

 #### PHP